-Notice that if we know the center for each cluster, it is easy to determine which cluster is the best choice for each point.
+cluster is the best choice for each point.
 Similarly, if the allocation of points to clusters is known, it is easy to compute the best center for each cluster.
 However, there are far too many possible allocations of points to clusters to search this space for a minimum.
 Instead, we define an algorithm that iterates through two activities:

-• Assume the cluster centers are known and, allocate each point to the closest cluster center.
+- Assume the cluster centers are known and, allocate each point to the closest cluster center. - Assume the allocation is known, and choose a new set of cluster centers.
+Each center is the mean of the points allocated to that cluster.